Abraxas Petroleum Management Hit The Ball

-Abraxas Petroleum (NASDAQ:AXAS) announced that the Permian well initially flowed 997 BOED for the first 30 days.
+Abraxas Petroleum (NASDAQ:AXAS) announced that the Permian well initially flowed 997 BOE/D for the first 30 days.
 Of that, more than 811 was oil.
 That is a good solid result for the acreage.
-The Williston Basin also had some excellent results with two of the new Bakken wells producing 100,000 BO in a little over four months.
+The Williston Basin also had some excellent results, with two of the new Bakken wells producing 100,000 BO in a little over four months.
 That is a very large improvement over previous well experience in the Bakken.

 The Austin Chalk well has so far been a disappointment.
 It has produced about 321 BOD and some gas.
 Supposedly, the well is still improving but the results are much less than some of the neighboring wells reported.
 Depending upon the decline rates and the maximum production rate from which the decline starts, these Austin Chalk wells may be profitable to drill and produce.
 But they will be far less favorable than management had led analysts to believe.

 Still, management has some very solid results to use for a growth basis in 2017.
-Plus management is using the downtime until drilling begins again to further improve well designs and decrease costs.
+Plus, management is using the downtime until drilling begins again to further improve well designs and decrease costs.
 So there could be some better results in the offing.

 Source: Abraxas Petroleum December, 2016, Corporate Presentation